 Gum disease occurs when gingivitis worsens, causing more invasive symptoms.
 Signs and symptoms of gum disease include red gums, tender gums, gum line recession, loose teeth, and bad breath.
 This occurs when the bacteria inside of the plaque and tartar surrounding your gum line begins to eat away at your soft tissues, causing inflammation and infection.
-Hormonal changes, certain medications, and illnesses may also contribute to gum disease development.
+Hormonal changes due to pregnancy, medications with adverse effects, and illnesses may also contribute to gum disease development.
 It’s important to see your dentist as soon as possible if you suspect you are dealing with gum disease, as this concern may lead to tooth loss if left untreated.

 How can I prevent gum disease?

 Plaque and tartar buildup is the source of gum disease development.
 To prevent gum disease progression, patients should practice a strict at-home oral hygiene routine.
 Brush and floss at least twice a day to avoid keeping bacteria on your dental structures overnight.
 Throughout the day, rinse your mouth out with water when brushing and flossing are not convenient.
 Additionally, patients may consider chewing sugar-free gum to reduce the amount of food residue left behind on their smiles after midday meals.
 Most importantly, patients should attend their routine dental appointments once every six months to have any plaque or tartar buildup removed from their dental structures before it has the chance to cause problems.